BigBeill/Food-Recipe-Sharing-Platform/README.md

    - [Notebook.tsx Documentation](#notebooktsx-documentation)

 # Program Overview
 Hi!
-I'm Mackenzie Neill, a COIS student at Trent University.
+My name is Mackenzie Neill, I'm a graduating COIS student at Trent University.
 This is a personal project I've been working on to sharpen my web development skills beyond coursework.
 It's been a great learning experience in full-stack development, cybersecurity, and server management.
 If you have questions, feedback, or suggestions, feel free to reach out at mackenzie.neill.359@gmail.com.

 ## General Overview
 Author: Mackenzie Neill